pierreac-xbe/freeticketing_ghpages/docs/reference/local-config.md

 # Local Configuration

-This configuration contains fields that are specific to the local environment.
-It is stored in the same directory as the application executable.
+The `local_config.json` file contains settings specific to the local environment where FreeTicketing is installed.
+This configuration file is stored in the same directory as the application executable and plays a crucial role in customizing the software's behavior for your specific setup.

 ## Usage